allyraz/SQL-Rockbuster-Movies/README.md

 # SQL-Rockbuster-Movies
-This is a fictional Business Intelligence analysis on a movie streaming company
+This is a fictional Business Intelligence analysis on a movie rental company